Subscribe: Apple Podcast | Email | Spotify | Stitcher | Google Play

 During the summer sweet cherry tomatoes, carrots, bell peppers and corn are all in season.

-They are perfect sliced and can be dipped into a selection of dips prepared from beans or beautiful purple beets to make hummus like dips.
+They are perfectly sliced and can be dipped into a selection of dips prepared from beans or beautiful purple beets to make hummus-like dips.

-If your child is not following a dairy free diet then you can offer a portion of cream cheese.
-Some children may enjoy eating these raw and on it’s own.
+If your child is not following a dairy-free diet then you can offer a portion of cream cheese.
+Some children may enjoy eating these raw and on their own.

 When you pop these into your child’s lunch boxes they make great snacks for kids.